 One of the most popular dishes during the holidays is a casserole.
 Ham casserole, green bean casserole, cheese casserole… you name it!
 But if you’re bringing it on the go, you’ll want to make sure you transport it correctly.

 Instead of trying to remove it from the original dish (the one it’s cooked in), it’s best to keep it in the same container and wrap it in aluminum foil or cling wrap.

 If you’re looking for a good casserole dish, these ones from Staub are a good choice.
-With three differetn sizes included, there’s something for each of your tasty recipes!
+With three different sizes included, there’s something for each of your tasty recipes!

-In a best-case scenario, it’s best to make your casserole (or other baked recipe) ahead of time and re-heat it at the host’s house.
+In a best-case scenario, it’s best to make your casserole (or another baked recipe) ahead of time and reheat it at the host’s house.
 Transporting hot containers can be dangerous and if you top it with a lid or foil, the condensation can drip down making your dish soggy.

 You can always use an insulated carrier to keep your casserole warm and toasty until it arrives at the party.
-This case prevents your food from sliding around, it has a sealed zip closure, and the handles in the center provide stability.
+This case (with an included dish) prevents your food from sliding around, it has a sealed zip closure, and the handles in the center provide stability.